sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Homepage/General.md

 ### Always have at least one primary call-to-action in the homepage.

+A call-to-action or CTA is an element in the application designed to call or request a user to perform an action.
 The objective of call-to-actions should be drive visitors to the next phases of your sales funnel.

+The call-to-action should be designed so that the user instinctly understands it as something that needs to be acted upon.
+Users should also expect that using it takes then to the next obvious step in the process.

+todo: add examples
-todo: description
+todo: complement description

 <br>